 Minimizing Your Risk of Contracting Influenza

 Health Canada recommends that the best way to prevent influenza is by getting a flu shot.
-Dr. Susan Waserman, Chair of the Medical and Scientific Committee of Asthma Canada, especially encourages people with asthma and their families to get a flu shot yearly to help prevent complications with their chronic condition.
+Dr. Susan Waserman, Chair of Asthma Canada’s Medical and Scientific Committee, especially encourages people with asthma and their families to get a flu shot yearly to help prevent complications with their chronic condition.

 “Flu shots are recommended annually to help reduce the frequency of asthma exacerbations, as viral and upper respiratory tract infections can both cause asthma episodes and make people with asthma more sensitive to asthma triggers.”